 It can be used with children of all ages and is a great starting point to help you develop a more profound sense of emotional intelligence.

-How To Use The Wheel of Feelings: The Basic Approach
+How To Use The Printable Feelings Wheel for Kids: The Basic Approach

 Many people struggle to express the wide range of emotions they feel.
 The feelings wheel printable helps with that.